JustKesha/coffee-shop-game/README.md

 ## 🌶️ Latest changes

-* You can now pour certain ingredients like `milk` into cups.
+* You can now pour certain ingredients like `milk` into cups slowly.

 ## 🧊 Ingredients